You are here

 The widespread use of natural resources and exploitation of forests have left vast areas in Mozambique and Madagascar deforested and degraded.
-Putting further pressure on these areas and aggravating the problem are population growth and climate change.
-For example, in areas in which land is becoming increasingly degraded, crop yields are likely to stagnate or even decline, leading to additional pressure to expand agricultural production into marginal areas to accommodate population’s demands for food.
+Population growth and climate change are aggravating these challenges.
+For example, in areas where land is increasingly degraded, crop yields are likely to stagnate or even decline, leading to additional pressure to expand agricultural production into marginal areas to accommodate population’s demands for food.
 Climate change is likely to further compound the challenge of managing landscapes and sustaining their ability to deliver development benefits in both countries.

-To tackle these challenges, there is a need to enhance the countries’ ability to quantify the extent of the status and trend of land degradation (including forest loss), and to estimate the future pressures on land and forests.
-Therefore, PROFOR’s program will support the development of a spatial data visualization tool and a land planning decision tool that will support integrated decision-making for landscape management across various sectors and levels of government.
-These tools are expected to help the governments of Madagascar and Mozambique to identify an effective mix of interventions to achieve desired development and environmental objectives in terms of food security and landscape as well as forest sustainability in the face of competing development interests.
+There is a need to enhance the countries’ ability to quantify the extent of the status and trend of land degradation (including forest loss) and to estimate the future pressures on land and forests.
+PROFOR’s program will support the development tools to support integrated decision-making for landscape management across various sectors and levels of government.
+These tools are expected to help the governments of Madagascar and Mozambique identify an effective mix of interventions to achieve objectives regarding food security, landscapes, and forest sustainability in the face of competing development interests.

 The activity consists of two components:

-The purpose of this component is to develop a detailed spatial dataset, updated to reflect the latest available data, that will allow the estimation of the capacity of land to deliver the services being assessed (food provisioning, carbon storage, and erosion control), and to improve understanding of the present situation and implications of land and forest degradation.
+- Land degradation baseline: Development of a detailed and up-to-date spatial dataset that will allow the estimation of the capacity of land to deliver the services being assessed (food provisioning, carbon storage, and erosion control), and to improve understanding of the present situation and implications of land and forest degradation.
 The activity will develop suitable metrics for assessing the extent of land degradation due to both the change of land cover and the use of inadequate management practices on agricultural land.

-The purpose of this component is to develop a forward-looking, spatial decision-support tool to assess how selected indicators measuring strategic policy objectives are likely to change over time in response to exogenous drivers, endogenous responses of socio-economic actors, and policy decisions, to improve insight into the future.
-The tool will consist of a dynamic land use change analysis platform, organized in different modules, intended to capture the interaction between demand for land products (including staple crops and other agriculture products, timber for fuelwood, construction and other uses) and the supply of those products, mediated by local and national markets, and connected through road networks.
+- Prototype land planning decision support tool: development of a forward-looking, spatial decision-support tool to assess how selected indicators are likely to change over time in response to exogenous drivers, endogenous responses of socio-economic actors, and policy decisions.
+The tool will consist of a dynamic land use change analysis platform, organized in different modules.
+It is intended to capture the interaction between demand for land products (including staple crops and other agriculture products, timber for fuelwood, construction and other uses) and the supply of those products, mediated by local and national markets, and connected through road networks.

-A series of training and dissemination activities will be developed to hand over the full set of data sets and tools developed to relevant government officials and other relevant stakeholders in both countries and build their capacity to make the most of these tools.
+A series of training and dissemination activities will be developed to hand over the full set of data sets and tools to relevant government officials and stakeholders in both countries.

 This activity is on-going.
 Results will be reported as the implementation of this project progresses over time.